cwonGT/ResearchGraphCode/README.md

 3.)
 R analysis used for Association Rule Mining of categories (WIP)

 4.)
 Using pandas to cleanse and optimise a 2GB .csv dataset (WIP)

+5.)
+Python webcrawler used to obtain dataset (WIP)